How do we engage the board of directors to support this programme?

 Are there any guidelines for a company to follow?

-The HSE/DfT have produced a guidance document: Driving at Work (INDG382) which is a minimum benchmark standard for companies to work to.
+The Health and Safety Executive provides guidance for companies to work to.
 This requires that, not only do their workers have to drive within the road traffic rules, but also that the company itself has clearly risk assessed, documented and implemented safe systems of work for their vehicles, drivers, journeys, sites and processes.
-The document also clarifies that the Management of Health and Safety at Work Regulations requirements on risk assessment do apply to work-related driving; even where people are using their own vehicle.
+The document also clarifies that the Management of Health and Safety at Work Regulations requirements on risk assessment do apply to work-related driving, even where people are using their own vehicle.

 What can Driver Intelligence do to help?